-Measure T was approved by 70.09% of the voters of the San Ysidro School District.
-The highest tax rate which would be required to be levied to fund this bond issue is \$0.030 per \$100 of assessed valuation (or \$30.00 per \$100,000 of assessed valuation).
+Measure T was approved by 70.09% of the San Ysidro School District voters.
+The highest tax rate that would be required to fund this bond issue is \$0.030 per \$100 of assessed valuation (or \$30.00 per \$100,000 of assessed valuation).

-The net proceeds of the Bonds are intended to be used to make student safety and school security improvements; upgrade classroom technology; and construct, rehabilitate, acquire, equip and furnish classrooms and school facilities.
+The net proceeds of the Bonds are intended to be used to make student safety and school security improvements; upgrade classroom technology; and construct, rehabilitate, acquire, equip, and furnish classrooms and school facilities.

-Series A - September 17, 2020 (Issuance: \$15,830,000.00)
+Series A - September 17, 2020 (Issuance: \$15,830,000)

-The purpose of this issuance of the Bonds was to pay off the District's 2017 Certificates of Participation.
+This issuance of the Bonds was to pay off the District's 2017 Certificates of Participation.